Jersey Bearcats: 2025

 The Bearcats returned for another season and also returned to the AAL2 Championship Game at home against the Mississippi Wolfpack, who upset the Bearcats on the last play of the game by a final of 32-29.
 The Bearcats would jump back up to the American Arena League months later in October 2025 and will begin play in 2026.

 Media

 The Bearcats are streamed live on the PDF Sports Network on YouTube.
-The game were previously and are expected to again be simulcast on NY 48 WWON-TV (internet television) Brooklyn, New York, online and on Roku.
+The games were previously and are expected to again be simulcast on NY 48 WWON-TV (internet television) Brooklyn, New York, online and on Roku.